Brbrew/Mesos/README.md

 # Mesosphere Installation Notes
-This is for a 4 node (2x [Masters + Slaves] + 2x [Dedicated Slaves]) instance using using RHEL 7
-System V is installed by default, Upstart is not present.
+This is a simple example of 4 node (2x [Masters + Slaves] + 2x [Dedicated Slaves]) instance using using RHEL 7 System V is installed by default, Upstart is not present.
-Keep in mind everything here is running as ROOT for proof of concept.
+Keep in mind everything here is running as ROOT for example purposes.
 Specific configuration and security settings are beyond the scope of this document.

 > Master1: 192.168.1.101 node2 MYID2